bbbarn/bbb/content/blocks/nyu-tisch.md

 +++
 cardImageSlug = "webby"
 frontPageOrder = 2
-homepageSummary = "A QUICK TOUR OF THE WEBBY EXPERIENCE BECAUSE IT'S FUN TO REMEMBER" imageLink = "" link = "http://google.com" subtitle = "Branding and Website"
+homepageSummary = "A quick tour of the Webby experience because its fun to look back and remember." imageLink = "" link = "http://google.com" subtitle = "Branding and Website"